TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

          3. Add to the corresponding gridcell

 - Example:
-  - Given a single hard macro HM_1 (pink rectangle in the figure below), we have two pins instantiated on the top-right and bottom-left, driven by the ports at “P_1” located at the bottom-left of the canvas.
+  - Given a single hard macro HM_1 (pink rectangle in the figure below), we have two grids instantiated on the top-right and bottom-left, driven by the ports at “P_1” located at the bottom-left of the canvas.

 <p align="center">
 <img width="300" src="./images/image8.png" alg="MacroCongestion1">